What is the NEON Assignable Assets Program?

 - Yes.
 Submit a Sensor Infrastructure (SI) Request Form.

 Can I do my own sampling at NEON sites?

 - Yes.
 If you have your own research permits and site access permissions from the landowner or site host, and your own sampling does not interfere with NEON measurements or sampling.
-Submit a Observational Sampling Infrastructure Request Form.
+Submit a Observational Sampling Infrastructure (OSI) Request Form.

 How long can my project remain at a NEON site?

 - Initial projects are up to 5 years, but long-term projects are possible and reviewed every 5 years for renewal.

 Is destructive sampling permitted at NEON sites?

 If I want to do my own research activities at a NEON site, do I need to tell NEON beforehand?

 - Yes.
 So, we can coordinate with you and provide information regarding NEON's sampling, infrastructure, site host relations, as well as provide insight into obtaining your own research permits for working at the site.